 History of Church House

 The Corporation of The Church House was founded as the Church of England's permanent tribute to Queen Victoria's Golden Jubilee.
 The man who developed the idea, Dr Harvey Goodwin (Bishop of Carlisle), saw it as the national administrative headquarters and likened it to a "chapter-house for the Church of England".

 Land was quickly acquired in Dean's Yard, close to the Palace of Westminster and Westminster Abbey, but the existing tenancies meant that only a fraction of the original design could be built in the early 1890's.
 The original gothic-style buildings were demolished in the 1930s and replaced with the current Church House in 1937.

 During World War II Church House survived a bombing and was requisitioned by Parliament to serve as an alternate location for both the House of Commons and the House of Lords.
-In the years immediately following the war Church House was used
+In the years immediately following the war Church House was used:

 For the preparation of the United Nations Charter

-- The first sitting of the United Nations Security Council
+The first sitting of the United Nations Security Council

 The inaugural meeting of the United Nations Maritime Organisation, now located on the South Bank.

-The Corporation of the Church House, Church House,
+The Corporation of the Church House

 The 'Parliament' of the Church of England.
 The General Synod usually meets twice a year to debate and discuss matters of interest and to consider and approve amendments to Church legislation.